 ORDERING DOCUMENT may specify a number of “Contracted Students,” which is the number of students for whom LEA has purchased SERVICES as of the date of ORDERING DOCUMENT.
 LEA and CONTRACTOR agree that, upon request by any authorized representative of LEA (“LEA AUTHORIZED INDIVIDUAL”) to serve more students than the number of Contracted Students or to provide additional SERVICES, the terms of ORDERING DOCUMENT will apply, without the need for the Parties to enter into an additional ORDERING DOCUMENT.
 A request may be made orally, in writing, or by providing CONTRACTOR with a student’s Individual Education Plan (“IEP”) and/or ISA.
 Regardless of the manner in which the request is made, LEA shall submit to CONTRACTOR the student’s IEP and ISA.

 4.1 Fees and Payment.
 The Rate(s) set forth in the Master Contract shall apply to this AGREEMENT, and shall not bind CONTRACTOR with regard to any other Master Contract or AGREEMENT with LEA or any other local educational agency, whether or not such local educational agency is a member of the same SELPA as LEA.
 In consideration for the SERVICES, LEA agrees to pay CONTRACTOR the Total Fees in the applicable ORDERING DOCUMENT, which shall include fees collected on behalf of CLINICIANS and/or any entity with which they may be affiliated.
 All fees due hereunder are non-refundable and are not contingent on any additional services to be provided.
 Customer shall pay all amounts due within thirty (30) days of the effective date of the agreement.
-CONTRACTOR may charge LEA for the provision of progress reports, report cards, assessments or interviews.
+CONTRACTOR may charge LEA for the provision of progress reports, report card p-5 bg-lightest mb-3s, assessments or interviews.

 4.2 Cost per Student Service.
 The “Cost per Student Service” specified in the ORDERING DOCUMENT is based upon the Assumed Average Scheduled Group Size and Assumed Average Therapy Prescription.
 LEA understands that the Cost per Student Service would have been higher if the Assumed Average Scheduled Group Size were lower and/or the Assumed Average Therapy Prescription were higher.